Squiddleton/Megaten/README.md

 }
 ```

 The `demons` array contains both Demon and Persona instances.
-For type-guarding, check `<Demon>.isPersona()` which returns true for Persona instances and false for the base class.
+For type-guarding, use `Demon.prototype.isPersona()` which returns `true` for Persona instances and `false` for the base class.

 ## Skills